lambda-feedback/user-documentation/docs/terminology.md

 ### Sets

-We use the word 'Set' to refer to a group of questionscontent.
+We use the word 'Set' to refer to a group of questions content.
 In a university setting, a Set typically corresponds to an individual homework/tutorial sheet.

 ### Structured Tutorial